Saint Andrew the Apostle

 What was Andrew's original occupation?

-Like Peter, he was a fisherman working the Sea of Galilee out of Bethsaida, and Jesus called them together while they were "casting a net into the lake, for they were fishermen" (Matthew 4:18).
+Like Peter, he was a fisherman working the Sea of Galilee out of Bethsaida, and Jesus called them together while they were "casting a net into the sea; for they were fishermen" (Matthew 4:18).

 Why is Andrew associated with an X-shaped cross?